jhconning/jhconning.github.io/_sources/notes/Teaching.md

 I like to work with [jupyter](https://jupyter.org), python, geogebra, and other scientific computing and open source tools.
 Over the years I've build a large number of interactive notebooks and geogebra applets to teach economics and reproduce economics research.
 Here are a few of those resources assembled as [jupyter books](https://jupyterbook.org) and shared via github repositories.

+All these links will navigate to new sites:

 ::::{panels}
 [Econ-Teach](https://jhconning.github.io/Econ-Teach/) notebooks and apps
 ^^^^